joost/phony_rails/README.md

 (In its early days :) called PhonyNumber)

-This Gem adds useful methods to your Rails app to validate, display and save phone numbers.
+This small Gem adds useful methods to your Rails app to validate, display and save phone numbers.
 It uses the super awesome Phony gem (https://github.com/floere/phony).

 ## Installation